nashysolutions/Records/README.md

 2. Add annotation marks for Sourcery.
 3. Change `NSSet` to `Set<Something>`

-For example, `Performer`, should look like the following (Assuming your template file is called `ManagedObject.Query.stencil`).
+For example, `Performer`, should look like the following (Assuming your template file is called `ManagedObjectQuery.stencil`).

 ```swift
 import CoreData